ga-wdi-exercises/checkpoint-04/README.md

 For questions 1-4, you must test your code before filling in an answer.
 You can do this by creating and running your own `app.rb` file.

-> **Note**: Only place your answer between backticks.
-Don't modify the backticks or the language specifier after them.
+> Only place your answer between the backticks provided for you throughout the checkpoint.

 ## Ruby Basics & Enumerables